After building a Flutter app with flutter build ipa --release, TestFlight rejected the upload via altool.

 mv "$FW.tmp" "$FW"

-vtool invalidates the code signature, so you must do this inside the xcarchive and then re-export (which re-signs the binary).
+vtool invalidates the code signature, so you must do this inside the xcarchive and then re-export (which re-signs the binary with your distribution certificate).

 Gotcha: If you unzip the IPA, modify the binary directly, and re-zip, you’ll get